fidian/bonkers/README.md

 ### Dream Cheeky - USB Fidget (multiple types)

 There are several different types of USB Fidget devices.
-Both the basketball and golf ball are supported.
-The soccer ball may be supported because I have the device ID but it hasn't been tested with Bonkers.
+There is a soccer ball (known as a football in most of the world), basketball, and golf ball.
+They all act identically.

 Arguments passed to command: